AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Calendar and Notable Events - TODO

-T {{width:5px}} he Sumiriku calendar is divided into 14 months, to match the 14 Zodiac animals, or Ō-Hoshikuzushin.
+T {{width:5px}}he Sumiriku calendar is divided into 14 months, to match the 14 Zodiac animals, or Ō-Hoshikuzushin.
 The first and last months, Ichigatsu and Jūyogatsu, are two weeks long, and every other month is 4 weeks long.
 The 'Months' table shows the name and length of each month.

 {{#default-table